abusayeedomar/knights-tour/README.md

 # Knight's tour
-Problem: you have a standard 8x8 chessboard, empty but for a single knight on some square.
+**Problem**: you have a standard 8x8 chessboard, empty but for a single knight on some square.
 Your task is to emit a series of legal knight moves that result in the knight visiting every square on the chessboard exactly once.
 Note that it is not a requirement that the tour be "closed"; that is, the knight need not end within a single move of its start position.

 Details: http://rosettacode.org/wiki/Knight%27s_tour